|◄ OCTOBER ►|

 ▲Sunday, October 1

-Oct 1: Chou En-lai (Zhou Enlai), Premier of the People’s Republic of China, warns that his country “will not stand aside” if North Korea is invaded.
+Oct 1: Chinese Premier says his country won’t stand by if North Korea is invaded.
+Chou En-lai (Zhou Enlai), Premier of the People’s Republic of China, warns that his country “will not stand aside” if North Korea is invaded.
 Speaking on the first anniversary of the proclamation of the People’s Republic, Chou warns that China will not “supinely tolerate seeing their neighbors being savagely invaded by imperialists. … (The Chinese people) will not be afraid to fight aggression in defense of peace.
 They will not tolerate foreign aggression and will not stand aside should the imperialists wantonly invade the territory of their neighbor.”Diplomats in Washington minimize China’s threat.
 They acknowledge that China is supplying material to North Korea, but they insist that China will not commit its own troops to defend North Korea.

-Oct 1: Chinese Premier Chou En-lai also reiterates today his pledge to occupy Taiwan and Tibet.
+Oct 1: Chinese Premier pledges to occupy Taiwan and Tibet.
+Chinese Premier Chou En-lai also reiterates today his pledge to occupy Taiwan and Tibet.
 He asserts that China’s occupation of Tibet “is essential for the security of our native land and we shall endeavor to carry it out through peaceful negotiations.
 Patriotic elements in Tibet welcome this and we hope that the local Tibetan authorities will not delay any longer in order that the question will be settled peacefully.”
 But he warns that the People’s Red Army is “fully determined” to conquer Tibet militarily if negotiations do not conclude to China’s satisfaction.

-Oct 1: As Gen. Douglas MacArthur’s surrender ultimatum is being broadcast, Republic of Korea (ROK) 3rd Division heeds South Korean President Syngman Rhee’s order to cross the 38th parallel.
+Oct 1: Korean War: South Korean forces cross the 38th Parallel.
+As Gen. Douglas MacArthur’s surrender ultimatum is being broadcast, Republic of Korea (ROK) 3rd Division follows South Korean President Syngman Rhee’s order to cross the 38th parallel.
 They fight against heavy enemy resistance from fixed positions to advance toward Yangyang, eight miles (13 km) north of the parallel.
 The South Korean National Assembly, still meeting in makeshift quarters in Pusan (Busan) had adopted a resolution the night before urging U.N. forces in Korea to push across and into North Korea.

-Oct 1: With Seoul now firmly in South Korean hands, the U.S. Marines continue mopping up north of the city.
-The 1st Marine Division advances up the principle national highway to as far as Munsan-ni, encountering only light and scattered enemy fire along the way.
-The 7th Marines advance up the road to Uijongbu (Uijeongbu), against almost no enemy resistance and slowed only by mines.
-Enemy resistance stiffens markedly at Nuwon-ni (Howon-dong), where high on either side of the road creates a natural fortress.
-Further south, there are still three pockets of enemy resistance.
-The North’s Korean People’s Army (KPA) is still battling ROK forces in the mountains west of Chechon while looking for an escape route northward, which is currently blocked now that the ROK has taken Wonju.
+Oct 1: Korean War: Marines move north and northwest from Seoul.
+With Seoul now firmly in South Korean hands, the U.S. Marines continue mopping up north of the city.
+The 1st Marine Division advances up the principal national highway to as far as Munsan-ni, encountering only light and scattered enemy fire along the way.
+The 7th Marines advance up the road to Uijongbu (Uijeongbu), against almost no enemy resistance, slowed only by mines.
+Enemy resistance stiffens markedly at Nuwon-ni (Howon-dong), where high mountains on either side of the road create a natural fortress.
+Further south on the peninsula, there are still three pockets of enemy resistance.
+The North’s Korean People’s Army (KPA) in the mountains west of Chechon is still battling ROK forces while looking for an escape route northward.
+Their way is blocked now that the ROK has taken Wonju.
 West of Chochiwon (Jochiwon-eup), remnants of enemy forces are bottled up in a desperate attempt to find a way north.
-And northwest of Chinju (Jinju), KPA renmants are hiding out in the inaccessible Chiri-san (Jiri-san) mountain stronghold, from where they launch guerrilla operations throughout the southern coast region.
+And northwest of Chinju (Jinju), KPA renmants are hiding out in the inaccessible Chiri-san (Jiri-san) mountain stronghold, from where they will continue to launch guerrilla operations throughout the southern coast region.

 ▲Monday, October 2

-Oct 2: The United Nations Security Council, meeting in temporary quarters at Lake Success, New York, hears a Soviet Union proposal for a cease-fire, the withdrawal of foreign troops, and national elections for an all-Korea government.
+Oct 2: Soviet Union proposes Korean cease fire at U.N.
+The United Nations Security Council, meeting in temporary quarters at Lake Success, New York, hears a Soviet Union proposal for a cease-fire, the withdrawal of foreign troops, and national elections for an all-Korea government.
 U.S. and British delegates immediately oppose the offer, saying it runs counter to an eight-point U.N. resolution.
 They also point out that withdrawing foreign troops still leaves the Chinese and Soviets on the border.
 And besides that, there’s the Soviets’ broken promise of free elections” in Eastern Europe.

-Oct 2: Evidences of North Korean atrocities are coming to light when thirty-five mutilated bodies of men, women and children are discovered in eastern Seoul.
+Oct 2: Korean war: Evidence of atrocities come to light.
+Evidence of North Korean atrocities are coming to light when thirty-five mutilated bodies of men, women and children are discovered in eastern Seoul.
 They are believed to be a small part of at least two thousand men, women and children who were rounded up by Communist political police shortly after the U.N. landing at Inchon.
 At least 18,000 relatives of police and government employees have been murdered in Seoul during the Communists’ three-month occupation.
 Another 1,100 bodies have been uncovered so far in Taejon (Daejeon), South Korea’s temporary capital for the first three weeks of July.
 Another five to six thousand are feared massacred there.
-While communist occupiers did perpetrate a number of massacres in South Korea, it will be revealed in 2008 that many of the massacres at Taejon which were blamed on the North Koreans were actually committed by the South Korean government of Syngman Rhee.
-President Rhee ordered the execution of an estimated 60,000 to 200,000 suspected communists and political opponents soon after the war broke out in June.
+While Communist occupiers did perpetrate a number of massacres in South Korea, it will be revealed in 2008 that many of the massacres at Taejon which were blamed on the North Koreans were actually committed by the South Korean government of Syngman Rhee.
+President Rhee ordered the execution of an estimated 60,000 to 200,000 suspected Communists and political opponents soon after the war broke out in June.
 The revelations fifty-eight years later will also show that U.S. commanders knew about many of the massacres, and that some U.S. military personnel were present and had witnessed them.

-Oct 2: Charles M. Shultz’s comic strip Peanuts is first published in nine newspapers: The Allentown (PA) Morning Call, The Bethlehem (PA) Globe-Times, the Boston Globe, The Chicago Tribune, The Denver Post, The Minneapolis Tribune, The New York World-Telegram & Sun, The Seattle Times, and The Washington Post.
+Oct 2: First Peanuts cartoon appears in newspapers.
+Charles M. Shultz’s comic strip Peanuts is first published in nine newspapers: The Allentown (PA) Morning Call, The Bethlehem (PA) Globe-Times, the Boston Globe, The Chicago Tribune, The Denver Post, The Minneapolis Tribune, The New York World-Telegram & Sun, The Seattle Times, and The Washington Post.

 ▲Tuesday, October 3